MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 ### Volunteer preferences, skills, and availability

-Track volunteer preferences, skills and availability and establish Volunteer Projects leveraging Dynamics 365 Project Service Automation
+Track volunteer preferences, skills, and availability, and establish Volunteer Projects that leverage Dynamics 365 Project Service Automation.

 ![Volunteers](media/nfp-volunteers_v2.png)

 ### Membership

-Membership Category entity that establishes membership levels and Membership entity that links Constituents to Membership Category, enabling the creation and tracking of membership over time.
+Establish membership levels in the Membership Category entity, and link constituents to those categories in the Membership entity so that your organization can create and track membership over time.

 ![Membership](media/nfp-membership_v2.png)

 ### IATI (optional add-on)

-[IATI](https://iatistandard.org/en/) is a global campaign to create transparency in the records of how aid money is spent.
-The initiative hopes to ensure that aid money reaches its intended recipients with the goal of improving standards of living worldwide and globally reduce poverty.
-Nonprofits can now record their fundraising and programmatic activities according to the IATI Organizational and Activity Standards.
+[IATI](https://iatistandard.org/en/) is a global campaign to more transparently track how aid money is spent.
+The initiative is designed to ensure that aid money reaches its intended recipients, reduce poverty, and improve standards of living worldwide.
+Nonprofit organizations can record their fundraising and program-based activities according to the IATI Organizational and Activity Standards.

 ![IATI](media/nfp-iati_v2.png)

 ### Model-driven apps

-New with Version 2.0 are model-driven apps for Constituents, Fundraising, Awards, Delivery Frameworks, Volunteer Management, and Administration.
+Version 2.0 introduces model-driven apps for managing constituents, fundraising, awards, delivery frameworks, volunteers, and administration.

 ![Model Driven Apps](media/nfp-model-driven-apps_v2.png)